Adhi1755/PageWhisper/README.md

-# PageWhisper: Local Document Q\&A with LLaMA3
+# PageWhisper: A RAG (Retrieval-Augmented Generation) based system that allows users to upload PDFs and ask intelligent questions, generating context-aware answers using LLaMA3 Model

 -----